-During the recent economic recession, many fleet managers had no choice but to keep their high mileage vehicles in service rather than replace them.
-Today, many of those operators are still using preventive maintenance to keep their older vehicles on the road.
+Many fleet managers have no choice but to keep their high mileage vehicles in service rather than replace them.
+Preventive maintenance is necessary in order to keep older vehicles on the road.

 Switching to an engine oil specially formulated for high-mileage vehicles can be an effective, low-cost tool to protect and increase the performance of older engines.